Multiconfigurational short-range on-top pair-density functional theory: Abstract

 \subsection{Abstract}

-We present the theory and implementation of a novel, fully variational wave function -- density functional theory (DFT) hybrid model, which is applicable to many cases of strong correlation.
+We present the theory and implementation of a fully variational wave function -- density functional theory (DFT) hybrid model, which is applicable to many cases of strong correlation.
 We denote this model the multiconfigurational self-consistent on-top pair-density functional theory model (MC-srPDFT).
-We have previously shown how the multiconfigurational short-range DFT hybrid model (MC-srDFT) can describe many multiconfigurational cases of any spin symmetry, and also state-specific calculations on excited states.
-However, the srDFT part of the MC-srDFT has some deficiencies that it shares with Kohn-Sham DFT, namely that different $M_S$ states have different energies and wrong bond dissociation description of singlet and non-singlet equilibrium states to open-shell fragments.
-The model we present in this paper corrects these deficiencies by introducing the on-top pair density.
+We have previously shown how the multiconfigurational short-range DFT hybrid model (MC-srDFT) can describe many multiconfigurational cases of any spin symmetry, and also state-specific calculations on excited states (Hedegård \textit{et al.} \textit{J. Chem.
+Phys.} \textbf{148}, 2018, 214103).
+However, the srDFT part of the MC-srDFT has some deficiencies that it shares with Kohn-Sham DFT; in particular (1) self-interaction errors (albeit reduced because of the range separation), (2) that different $M_S$ states incorrectly become non-degenerate, and (3) that singlet and non-singlet states dissociating to the same open-shell fragments incorrectly lead to different electronic energies at dissociation.
+The model we present in this paper corrects these deficiencies by introducing the on-top pair density as an auxiliary variable replacing the spin density.
 Unlike other models in the literature, our model is fully variational and employs a long-range version of the on-top pair density.
 The implementation is a second-order optimization algorithm ensuring robust convergence to both ground- and excited states.
 We show how MC-srPDFT solves the mentioned challenges by sample calculations on the ground state singlet curve of \ce{H2}, \ce{N2}, and \ce{Cr2} and the lowest triplet curves for \ce{N2} and \ce{Cr2}.
+Furthermore, the rotational barrier for ethene is investigated for the $S_0$ and $T_1$ states.
 The calculations show correct degeneracy between the singlet and triplet curves at dissociation and the results are invariant to the choice of $M_S$ value for the triplet curves.

 \keywords{}